alexherseg/analytics_projects/03_winter_2015_coursework/README.txt

 Motivation:
 Data Mining Project more akin to a final take home test.
-The goal was to perform the data mining process as well as test for an optimal training/testing split percentage.
+The goal was to go through the data mining process as well as test for an optimal training/testing split percentage.

 Files:
 data_mining_project.pdf - report